semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 To launch the docker cluster, first clone the repository in the folder of your choice, and go into it.

-I also ask you to install [https://docs.docker.com/compose/]( *docker compose*), which is a good solution to build and run multi-container applications with Docker.
+I also require you to install [https://docs.docker.com/compose/]( *docker compose*), which is a good solution to build and run multi-container applications with Docker.
 The installation takes 2 minutes, and is really easy.
 Go here to install it : [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 Once installed *docker compose* on your system, go into the `elasticsearch/docker` repository folder ; then, launch this command :